dotwebfamily/thegoodnessnetwork/design/design.md

       - Current reputation
       - Past fulfilled help requests
   - See other's profiles
+    - Which contains:
+      - Current reputation
+      - Past fulfilled help requests
   - log in
   - register

   // Help requests
   - Post help requests
     - Which have:
+      - Title
+      - What does the favor consists of
       - Amount to be paid
-      - What does the favor consists of
       - Required reputation
       - Tags
   - Search/Filter help requests